rivermont/spidy/README.md

 # TODO
   - Upload spidy to PyPI
-  - More configuration options
-  - Presets for configuration
   - Multiple HTTP threads
   - Use Chrome/Safari-mimicking headers after being rejected
   - Respect robots.txt
-  - Better logging, both to console and logFile
-  - Add webpage saving functionality to README
   - Talk about hashcat in README

 # Acknowledgements